nating/cs-exams/assets/notes/third-year/software-engineering/software-engineering.md

 Things that need to be considered in an architecture include, Security, Scalability, Availability, & Privacy.

-Architecture is about tradeoffs, and solving issues from one aspect of the architecture can have negative impacts on the other.
+Architecture is about tradeoffs, and solving issues from one aspect of the architecture can have negative impacts on another.

-There are such things as **Architectural Styles** so that there is a common language for sets of patterns and principles that may be used in different systems.
+**Architectural Styles** allow a common language for sets of patterns and principles that may be used in different systems.

 |Architecture Style||
 |---|---
 |Client Server|Distributed systems talk to one server.
-|Layered|Where functionalities of the system are grouped into layers that are stacked on top of eachother and can only communicate with the layer above or below.
+|Layered|Where functionalities of the system are grouped into layers that are stacked on top of each other and can only communicate with the layer above or below.
 |Message Bus|System is comprised of interacting components that only need to know how to interact with the interface of the bus.
 |Model View Controller|Model deals with data, View displays information & Controller handles the go between
 |Blackboard|Split into B,K & C. Blackboard is a structured memory with objects from the solution space, Knowledge sources are different sources of data, & Control selects configures and executes Knowledge sources.